bilfash/azwraith/README.md

 ```
 % azwraith help

-Azwraith is a cli command to manage credential when committing your changes to version control system
+Azwraith is a cli command to manage credential when pushing your changes to version control system

 Usage:
   azwraith [command]

 Available Commands:
+  commit      Commit your code
   config      Run azwraith config related command
   ensure      Ensure azwraith config is working as expected
   help        Help about any command
-  push        Push your code

 Flags:
   -h, --help   help for azwraith

+Use "azwraith [command] --help" for more information about a command.
 ```
 ##### Config
 Azwraith store its configuration on  `~/.azwraith`, azwraith config consist of list :